Unbelievable Gwenpool: In other media

 Hulu aired a M.O.D.O.K. animated series, featuring the Mercenary Organization Dedicated Only to Killing introduced in The Unbelievable Gwenpool, with MODOK voiced by Patton Oswalt, who also co-wrote and executive produced the series with Jordan Blum.

 In 2021 Marvel Cinematic Universe (MCU) film Spider-Man: No Way Home, the initial spell Peter Parker attempts to have Doctor Strange cast to make the world forget he is Spider-Man, and the spell he ultimately later has Strange cast alongside the barriers of the multiverse to make his existence completely forgotten to the entire world, are respectively adapted from The Amazing Spider-Man storyline "One Moment in Time" and the Unbelievable Gwenpool storyline "Believe It", introduced as a spell Gwen has Strange cast to make her original world forget her existence; Strange additionally compliments Benedict Cumberbatch's portrayal of him in the original storyline.

+In January 2024, Spider-Man: Across the Spider-Verse production designer Patrick O'Keefe confirmed the film's pink hair-highlighted Gwen Stacy / Spider-Woman to have been visually inspired by Gwen Poole (as illustrated by Gurihiru for Beyond the Fourth Wall), with artist Peter Chan also basing the color palette of Gwen Stacy's bedroom off of Gwen Poole's hospital gown in the storyline.